dr-jam/GameplayProgramming/ProjectDocumentTemplate.md

 ## Animation and Visuals

-**List your assets including their sources and licenses.**
+**List your assets, including their sources and licenses.**

 **Describe how your work intersects with game feel, graphic design, and world-building.
 Include your visual style guide if one exists.**

-## Input

-**Describe the default input configuration.**

-**Add an entry for each platform or input style your project supports.**

 ## Game Logic

-**Document what game states and game data you managed and what design patterns you used to complete your task.**
+**Document the game states and game data you managed and the design patterns you used to complete your task.**

 # Sub-Roles

-## Cross-Platform

-**Describe the platforms you targeted for your game release.
-For each, describe the process and unique actions taken for each platform.
-What obstacles did you overcome?
-What was easier than expected?**

 ## Audio

-**List your assets including their sources and licenses.**
+**List your assets, including their sources and licenses.**

 **Describe the implementation of your audio system.**